 "Exploring Fungal Morphology Simulation and Dynamic Light Containment from a Graphics Generation Perspective" — accepted and presented at SIGGRAPH Asia Art Papers.

 The research becomes a product.
-A DIY laser printer, Mucor culture, agar medium, and complete control software — designed for the next generation of bio-artists and makers.
+A light bio-printer, Mucor culture, agar medium, and complete control software — designed for the next generation of bio-artists and makers.

 From peer-reviewed publication to artist conversations — the research that became Mycelian Micro has traveled.

-Presented "Exploring Fungal Morphology Simulation and Dynamic Light Containment" at SIGGRAPH Asia Art Papers — one of the world's premier computer graphics venues.
+Published at SIGGRAPH Asia Art Papers, Tokyo — one of the world's premier computer graphics venues.
+Research on fungal morphology simulation and dynamic light containment.

 Presented inside MIT's Arts, Culture & Technology Cube.
 Gediminas Urbonas, ACT co-director and renowned artist, engaged directly in discussion.

-Invited to present Mycelian Micro at BioFabricate — the world's leading bio-innovation summit.
-Sat down with BioFabricate's Founder & CEO for an in-depth discussion on living materials, biodesign, and the future of bio-art.
+Invited to present at BioFabricate — the world's leading bio-innovation summit.
+BioFabricate's Founder & CEO joined for a discussion on living materials and the future of bio-art.

-See BioFabricate post ↗Assemble a working low-power laser printer from its components.
+Assemble a working low-power light bio-printer from its components.
 Understand motors, optics, and control electronics by putting them together with your own hands.
 Swap in a different wavelength laser module to repurpose it as a desktop laser cutter or engraver — the same hardware, new creative possibilities for maker projects.

 Cultivate Mucor — a fast-growing, safe, edible fungus — on agar plates.
-Observe how it spreads, branches, and responds to light as a living material.
+Observe how its mycelial network spreads, branches, and responds to light as a living material.
 At the end of its lifecycle, the fungal artwork fully composts: no waste, no synthetic materials left behind — just soil.

 Design any pattern in the control software.
 The system generates a laser path and sends it to your machine — fungus grows where light doesn't reach, completing your design.